-D. WV WORKS
+C. WV WORKS

-NOTE: There is a restriction on the amount of time that a benefit group member can be out of the home and still be included in the benefit.
+NOTE: There is a restriction on the amount of time that an assistance group member can be out of the home and still be included in the benefit.
 This requirement is found in Chapter 9 since it does not necessarily involve the state of residence.

-1. Determining State of Residence/Movement Between States
+Determining State Of Residence/Movement Between States